 Griffin Rutgers: Bags and Films and Poly Bag Substrates

 This video is a demonstration of the small item labeling capability of the Robo Wrap System.
-This compact, table top designed labeling system is able to hold very small cylindrical items in close control so that accurate label placement is achieved consistently.
-Numerous options are available to customize this system for installation in pharmaceutical manufacturing […]
+This compact, table top designed labeling system is able to hold small cylindrical vials in close control so that accurate label placement is achieved consistently.
+Numerous options are available to customize this system for installation in pharmaceutical manufacturing environments […]

 In a recent report provided from Research and Markets, the global cosmetic packaging market was valued at $24.86 billion in 2017, with the numbers expected to reach a value of close to $31 billion by 2023.
 When speaking of cosmetics, the term covers a wide range of products.
 Beyond makeup, it encompasses everything from toothpaste, deodorant, facial products, bath and body products; primarily anything that touches the skin.